Online MBA Degree

 UGC public notice regarding: Status of Pragyan International University, Ranchi, Jharkhand.

-UGC letter regarding: Year-long Commemoration of the 75th Anniversary of Constitution Day.
+UGC letter regarding: Commemoration of the birth anniversary of Swami Vivekananda on 12th January as National Youth Day.

-UGC letter regarding: Viksit Bharat Young Leaders Dialogue-National Youth Festival 2025.
+UGC letter regarding: Viksit Bharat Young Leaders Dialogue (VBYLD).

 Share your details our counselor will connect you soon.